ju3ouz4n/ict-sustainability-tools/doc/how-to-configure-widget.md

 ## 2.Configure the display and edition of fields

-We need to configure how the widget displays and let the user edit the fields in a separate file.
+We need to configure how the widget displays fields, and let the user edit the fields in a separate file.

-Edit ictst/widget/tools.fields-custom-properties.json
+Edit `ictst/widget/tools.fields-custom-properties.json`

->[!NOTE] The configuration of cards view (how content is displayed as cards insted of table is done separately.
+>[!NOTE] The configuration of the *cards* view (how content is displayed as cards instead of table is done separately).

-### Basic Example
+### Basic Example to configure the table view

 ```json
 {